MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 A client is called "SVCB-optional" if it can connect without the use of ServiceMode records, and "SVCB-reliant" otherwise.
-Clients for pre-existing protocols (e.g. HTTPS) SHALL implement SVCB-optional behavior (except as noted in {{client-failures}} and {{ech-client-behavior}}).
+Clients for pre-existing protocols (e.g. HTTP) SHALL implement SVCB-optional behavior (except as noted in {{client-failures}} and {{ech-client-behavior}}).

 SVCB-optional clients SHOULD issue in parallel any other DNS queries that might